Kisbajom

 Kisbajom is a village in Somogy county, Hungary.
 The village can be found in a forest area at the end of a dead end road.

-The name of the village literally translated meaning My Small Problem (Kis+baj+om).
+The name of the village literally translated means My Small Problem (Kis+baj+om).
+However, like nearby Nagybajom ("My Large Problem"), the name derives from the Árpád-era name Baj or Baján, meaning rich.

 History

 According to László Szita the settlement was completely Hungarian in the 18th century.